AlparDuman/Add-oldest-date-as-name-prefix/README.md

 Files that have already been renamed are ignored.
 It determines the creation, modification and access date and uses the oldest date for renaming.
 If the name of a file/folder starts with `noname`, it will be replaced completely, otherwise a prefix will be appended.
+If the new file name already exists, a counter is incremented and added as a suffix after the file name.
 If an error occurs, the renaming of the current file/folder is skipped.
 > [!WARNING]
 > The oldest renamed date may not be the original creation date.
 This script cannot solve the problem that, for example, someone has forgotten to set the correct date in a camera.